 Net Neutrality is the most important principle which affects all internet users.
-This states that all ISP should treat all types of data equally.
-It means they should not treat any type of websites, data, app differently.
+This simply states that all Internet Service Providers (ISPs) should treat all types of data equally and charge without discrimination.
+It means they should not treat any type of website, data, app differently.
 It is very important to maintain the beautiful internet we currently use.
-Nepal Telecommunication Authority (NTA) is now making framework and policies to enforce Net Neutrality in Nepal.
-NTA is working with experts, consultants and TRAI of India to make this happen.
-They are going to enforce the policy with ISP license.
-This means ISP who get license from NTA has to obey those rules.
-After implying this, Nepali Internet Service Providers won’t be able to go against the principle of Net Neutrality.
+Nepal Telecommunication Authority (NTA) is now making frameworks and policies to enforce net neutrality in Nepal.
+NTA is working with experts, consultants, and TRAI of India to make this happen.
+They are going to enforce the policy with ISP licenses.
+This means ISPs who get a license from NTA have to obey those rules.
+After implying this, Nepali Internet service providers won’t be able to go against the principle of Net Neutrality.

 What is Net Neutrality?

-As the principle states that all data should be treated equal.
-This means service providers can’t support Zero-rating or differential rating.
-For example: We can open any website we want from our browser and they get full speed that the our internet service contract states.
-If there is no net neutrality policy then ISP can throttle the speed of some website and charge us more.
+This also means Internet service providers can’t support Zero-rating or differential rating.
+For example, we can open any website we want from our browser and they get the full speed that our internet service contract states.
+If we have paid for 5 Mbps we should get that in all websites until and unless the server of the website or network is problematic.
+ISP can’t throttle speed, content, and access of any site.
+If there is no net neutrality policy then service providers can throttle the speed of some websites and charge us more.

-Net Neutrality in Nepal
+Scenario of Net Neutrality in Nepal

-It is very important to make sure that all Nepali ISPs follow the rules and play fair.
-Because they can go rogue anytime and collude with shady service providers.
-There can be many serious problems and most of all we could loose our beloved free internet.
-It is to be noted that Data Packs are not violation of net neutrality principles.
+In the past, there have been cases of zero-rating by Nepali telecom companies.
+Therefore it is very important to make sure that all Nepali ISPs follow the rules of net neutrality and play fair.
+It is because they can go rogue anytime and collude with shady service providers.
+There can be many serious problems and most of all we could lose our beloved free internet.
+It is to be noted that Data Packs are not a violation of net neutrality principles.